 Next, heat a couple of tablespoons of sugar in a saucepan or clay pot to make a caramel.
 The caramel will add a deeper flavor to the dish as well as a golden brown color.

-While I recommend using a clay pot to cook it, this dish can definitely be made in a small cast iron pot, or simply in a saucepan.
+Note: While we used a clay pot here, you can definitely prepare this recipe in a small cast iron pot, or a saucepan.
 The advantage of the clay pot is that it requires less oil during cooking and keeps the food warm for a longer time.